-The timely availability of transportation infrastructure will significantly increase the likelihood of co-location of other services especially water services - in areas that are consistent with the principles of proper planning and sustainable development.
-The greater levels of certainty are likely to increase market-led concentrations spatial of development - residential, commercial and industrial - in areas that are consistent with regional and local land-use planning objectives.
+The timely availability of transportation infrastructure will significantly increase the likelihood of co-location of other services - especially water services - in areas that are consistent with the principles of proper planning and sustainable development.
+The greater levels of certainty are likely to increase spatial concentrations of market-led development - residential, commercial and industrial - in areas that are consistent with regional and local land-use planning objectives.